 1995: Meeples’ Choice Award

 1996: Origins Award for Best Fantasy or Science Fiction Board Game

 2015: GamesCon Vegas Game of the Century

 The game Catan is rewarding and fun.
 It combines strategy and luck to be able to win in the game.
 This game somehow also teaches players new ways of thinking, and it also presents a healthy competitive spirit.
-Klaus Teuber is a genius game designer that was able to create three incredible games that is unique in its own right.
+Klaus Teuber is a genius game designer that was able to create three incredible games that are unique in its own right.
 Each game gives the player unique challenges and opportunities.
-But when combined all together, the games present a creation and development of a world that is very similar to our own.
+But when combined all together, the games present creation and development of a world that is very similar to our own.